Increased Proliferation of Epidermal Gamma Delta T Cells and Expression of the Transmembrane Protein, BST2, in Alopecia Areata

 TLDR BST2 protein and certain T cells increase in early alopecia areata.

-This study investigates the role of resident epidermal γδ T cells in alopecia areata, an autoimmune disease causing patchy hair loss.
-Researchers found that the transmembrane protein BST2 is upregulated in unaffected skin of mice with active alopecia areata, suggesting it may precede hair follicle immune privilege loss.
-Additionally, an increase in epidermal γδ T cell number was observed in affected skin.
-These findings indicate that BST2 expression and γδ T cell proliferation could be early indicators of disease progression.
-The study was supported by NIH and NSF grants.
+The study investigates the role of resident epidermal γδ T cells in alopecia areata, an autoimmune disease causing patchy hair loss.
+Researchers found that the transmembrane protein BST2 is expressed by these T cells before hair loss occurs.
+Using the C3H mouse model, they observed increased BST2 expression in unaffected skin of mice with active alopecia areata, suggesting it may precede the loss of hair follicle immune privilege.
+Additionally, the number of epidermal γδ T cells increased in affected skin.
+These findings indicate that changes in BST2 expression and γδ T cell numbers could impact the disease's progression.

 Discuss this study in the Community →